 SECTION 1.
 Purpose.
-To receive federal Housing and Urban Development Community Planning and Development program funds and public housing funds, county and state agency grant recipients ("Participants") must certify that they are affirmatively furthering fair housing and the purposes of the Fair Housing Act.
-Participants must conduct an analysis of impediments to fair housing choice within their respective jurisdictions.
-Participants agree to coordinate these efforts and that the Hawaii Housing Finance and Development Corporation ("HHFDC") will serve as the lead agency in procuring the services of the University of Hawaii to complete the required analysis.
+As a condition of receiving federal Housing and Urban Development Community Planning and Development program funds such as HOME, CDBG, ESG HOPWA, NAHASDA, and public housing funds, grantees such as the County of Maui, State of Hawaii agencies, and all other counties within the state (collectively, the "Participants"), must certify that they are affirmatively furthering fair housing and the purposes of the Fair Housing Act.
+Participants are required to conduct an analysis of impediments to fair housing choice within their respective jurisdictions.
+Participants agreed to coordinate their efforts and the Hawaii Housing Finance and Development Corporation ("HHFDC") will serve as the lead agency in procuring the services of the University of Hawaii ("UH") to complete the required analysis.
+Participants are responsible for contributing a pro-rata share of the joint study conducted by UH regarding the fair housing analysis of impediments and formation of a plan to remove the impediments.
+The agreement to allow HHFDC to contract and pay UH for the joint study and the County's responsibility to contribute its pro-rata share of \$33,363 to HHFDC, as well other terms and conditions, is more fully described in the Memorandum of Agreement Analysis of Impediments to Fair Housing Choice ("Agreement"), attached hereto as Exhibit "1" and incorporated herein.

-Participants are responsible for contributing a pro rata share of the cost of the joint study conducted by UH regarding the fair housing analysis of impediments and formation of a plan to remove the impediments.
-The agreement to allow HHFDC to contract with and pay UH for the joint study, require the County of Maui to pay its \$33,363 pro rata share to HHFDC, and outline other terms and conditions, is more fully described in the Memorandum of Agreement Analysis of Impediments to Fair Housing Choice attached as Exhibit Section 2.20.020, Maui County Code, provides that, unless authorized by ordinance, the Mayor may not enter into any intergovernmental agreement or any amendment which places a financial obligation upon the county or any department or agency.
+Section 2.20.020, Maui County Code, provides that, unless authorized by ordinance, the Mayor shall not enter into any intergovernmental agreement or any amendment thereto which places a financial obligation upon the county or any department or agency thereof.

 SECTION 2.
 Council Authorization.
-In accordance with Section 2.20.020, Maui County Code, the Council of the County of Maui authorizes the Mayor or the Mayor's authorized representative to execute the Agreement, all necessary documents relating to the Agreement, and amendments to the Agreement.
+Pursuant to Section 2.20.020 Maui County Code, the Council of the County of Maui hereby authorizes the Mayor to execute the Agreement, all other necessary documents relating to the Agreement, and amendments thereto.